Last Updated August 23, 2023

 Use these ideas to repurpose random leftover Christmas supplies like gift wrap, candy, wine corks, or pine cones.

-A lot of these are even fun crafts or DIY gifts you can make with family.
+A lot of these are even fun Christmas crafts or DIY gifts you can make with family.

-Whether you’re throwing an epic Christmas party or wedding, hosting a fun old fashioned family Christmas, or enjoying a quiet holiday in your small apartment–if you’ve taken on the task of decorating this year–we have you covered.
+Whether you’re throwing an epic Christmas party or wedding, hosting a fun old fashioned family Christmas, looking for easy diy Christmas crafts to sell, or enjoying a quiet holiday in your small apartment–if you’ve taken on the task of decorating this year–we have you covered.

 You’re guaranteed to find atleast one idea you can use and keep checking back because we update it every year!

-The decorations are organized into the sections below:
+We organized the decoration into the sections below:

-4. Hanging Garland for Ceiling, Walls, Windows, and Mantles
+- Hanging Garland for Ceiling, Walls, Windows and Mantles

 This post may contain affiliate links.
 Click here to read our full disclosure policy.